Imaneett/ML-models/README.md

 ## Installation

-To run this project, you need to have the following libraries installed:
+To run this project, you need to have the following libraries installed:<br />
-  1.OpenCV
+  1.OpenCV <br />
-  2.NumPy
+  2.NumPy <br />
-  3.imutils
+  3.imutils <br />
-You can install these libraries using pip, by running the following commands:
+You can install these libraries using pip, by running the following commands: <br />
 ```python
 pip install opencv-python
 pip install numpy